rstacruz/flatdoc/Profanity.md

 # Profanity Filter

 This function will take a string and return a HTML formatted string with tags that decorate profane words.

-## Parameters
+The payload has the following parameters.

 | Field | Type   | Description                         |
 |-------|--------|-------------------------------------|